 - The Hoosier state is also home to the median center of the U.S. population, and boasts the second-largest FedEx Express hub in the world, as well as the second-largest liquid barge fleet in the country.

-- Indiana also ranks second in line-haul railroads, third in truck-tractor registrations, sixth in domestic waterborne shipping, seventh in NAFTA exports, and sixth in individual cargo airport rankings.
+- Indiana also ranks third in line-haul railroads, fourth in truck-tractor registrations, sixth in domestic waterborne shipping, sixth in NAFTA exports, and seventh in individual cargo airport rankings.

 Central Location to Major Markets

 - Fort Wayne – Allen County Airport Authority: 8,000-foot and 12,000-foot runways

 - Kendallville Municipal Airport: 4,400-foot runway